Blackklegend/blackklegend/README.md

 <br>

-> I'm Blackk, the owner of this profile (I could also be a hacker, in case you're wondering why I
-> identified myself.
-Never take things for granted), glad you're here, hope you find something interesting.
+> I'm Blackk, the owner of this profile.
+I'm glad you're here and hope you find something interesting.
 > If you don't, well it happens lol <br>
 > Have Fun!
 > <br><br>